Accused Zeldin attacker goes to federal court, judge indecisive

 Also appearing in support of getting Jakubonis help were AMVETS national chair Joe Chenelly and County Veterans head Nick Stefanovic.

-“The veteran’s facility in Bath has a detox facility, a rehabilitation facility, which is of course a federal resource, and the Veterans Treatment Court takes advantage of that resource– when appropriate,” John DeMarco.
+“The veteran’s facility in Bath has a detox facility, a rehabilitation facility, which is of course a federal resource, and the Veterans Treatment Court takes advantage of that resource — when appropriate,” John DeMarco said.

-“I’m very confident he’ll be able to get the treatment that he needs– at that point, it will be up to him what he does with that, but that was the commitment that we made to him that night, and we’re staying with that,” said Chenelly.
+“I’m very confident he’ll be able to get the treatment that he needs — at that point, it will be up to him what he does with that, but that was the commitment that we made to him that night, and we’re staying with that,” Chenelly said.

 The next court appearance for Jakubonis will be on October 19th.